 How to Create FOMO to Close an Investment Round For Your Startup

 Every investor wants to be the one to bet on the next massively successful company, but none of them are 100% sure which startup will pull it off.
 As a founder, you can use investors' uncertainty to your advantage in the fundraising process.

 Investors are already highly susceptible to FOMO (fear of missing out).
 By creating hype around your startup, you can leverage that existing fear into a powerful fundraising asset to help you secure a seed investment.
 The key to generating FOMO among investors is to present both a reason to invest and a reason to believe the opportunity will not last for long.
 This is a common tactic for selling almost anything.
 Just think about how many sales you've seen advertised as “limited time offers.”

-Here are a few tips to help you create FOMO to close an investment round:
+Here are a few tips to help you create FOMO to raise money.

 1. Leverage Existing Interest from Potential Investors

-Few things make a startup look more attractive to an investor than interest from other investors.
+Few things make a startup look more attractive to venture capitalists than interest from other investors.
 To take full advantage of this, you should plan to meet with as many investors as possible in a short period of time rather than spacing the meetings out.
-Investors talk to each other more than you might think.
-By stacking meetings, you can make sure your startup is what they’re all talking about at once.
+Most investors talk to each other more than you might think.
+By stacking meetings, you can make sure your startup is what they're all talking about at once.